Laura Review – An Exceptionally Stylized Noir Mystery

 Otto Preminger’s magnificent palette of deep shadows and burnishing brightness works finely as the primary visual motif for the film-noir themes (cinematographer Joseph LaShelle won an Oscar for his work).
 Preminger’s stylish symmetry and suspense-sustaining pace are some of the perfectionist film-maker’s many appealing attributes.
 As I mentioned earlier, the mystery element is easily foreseeable.
 Nevertheless, the movie’s brilliance lies in Preminger’s ability to imbue multi-layered and rich visual texturing to the austere narrative.
 Preminger’s precisely calibrated staging, sets, and camera movements intensify the emotions and substance of each scenario.
 In fact, the film deserves repeat viewings especially to observe Preminger’s mature and ambiguous approach.
 The director, also well-known for pushing the limits of censorship, includes quite a few erotic undercurrents and weaves an atmosphere of repressed sexuality.

 The performances are brilliant all around.
-More than the acting of central characters – played by Tierney and Andrews – I liked the pertinent dialogue delivery of Clifton Webb and Vincent Price’s portrayal of bumbling young man (it’s a surprising role considering Price’s later association with cult horror movies).
+More than the actions of central characters – played by Tierney and Andrews – I liked the pertinent dialogue delivery of Clifton Webb and Vincent Price’s portrayal of a bumbling young man (it’s a surprising role considering Price’s later association with cult horror movies).
 Overall, Laura (88 minutes) is a visually enchanting film-noir that starkly ponders on the nature of obsessive love.